wenqioliviadi/wenqioliviadi.github.io/README.md

 <br>
 <img width="858" alt="Screenshot 2024-12-19 at 11 31 45 PM" src="https://github.com/user-attachments/assets/c5946f30-ae14-49b8-8234-b8e280dc1201" />
 <br>
-Comparative studies of the Von Mises stress, pressure distribution, maximum stress, and the displacement of the deformation are shown. **a.** Model I: the stress distribution and displacement of the proximal femur with a fixed bottom when the subject is at rest. **b.** Model II: the stress distribution and displacement of the proximal femur with the load applied with the focus on the x and z directions.
+Comparative studies of the Von Mises stress, pressure distribution, maximum stress, and the displacement of the deformation are shown. **a.** Model I: the stress distribution and displacement of the proximal femur with a fixed bottom when the subject is at rest. **b.** Model II: the stress distribution and displacement of the proximal femur with the load applied with the focus on the x and z directions (applied at angles of α = 25° and β = 7°).
 As well as the osteoporotic femur models (Model III and Model IV) exhibit progressive mechanical vulnerabilities that compromise load-bearing capacity.
 <br>
 <img width="748" alt="Screenshot 2025-01-06 at 11 01 29 PM" src="https://github.com/user-attachments/assets/8b03f855-c602-4349-97fa-7761a9b37a16" />
 <br>